PuneetGopinath/IRCbot/docs/getting-started.md

 ## Stop IRCbot

-Send `Stop botnick` in channel where botnick is the bots nick, or hit `CTRL + C` in command line
+Send `Stop botnick` where botnick is the bot's nick, or hit `CTRL + C` in command line.
+Note: It should be sent from the person having the adminnick defined in configuration.

 ## Clear the file

-Send `Clear the file, botnick` in channel where botnick is the bots nick, or delete the `ircchat.log` file.
+Send `Clear the file, botnick` where botnick is the bot's nick, or delete the `ircchat.log` file.
+Note: It should be sent from the person having the adminnick defined in configuration.

 ---------------------------------------------------------------------